JohnnyY8/DNN-DTI/README.md

 If anyone wants to run this code, please contact me by email.

 # How to run?
-Just run command "python main.py".
+Just run command "sh run.sh".
+The result information will be save in "./info.txt".
 If you need any information about command line arguments, please run "python main.py -h".

 # Thanks!